front-end-intermediate/session-1/readme.md

 > Array.isArray(navItemsArray)
 ```

 Note the difference between `navItems` and `navItemsArray`.
-The latter contains a simple list of values while the former offers and array of objects consisting of name / value pairs.
+The latter contains a simple list of values while the former offers an array of objects consisting of key/value pairs.

 JavaScript objects are containers for named values.